Health and Safety Abroad

 - Research local clinics and hospitals.
 Know where you will go in case of an emergency before you leave the U.S. You may need to find an English-speaking doctor if you do not speak the local language well.

 - Learn about your new environment.
 What kind of crime is most common?
 What other safety hazards do you need to be aware of?
 Again, country-specific guidebooks are great resources.
+Also, refer to our pre-departure handbook for helpful information about health and safety abroad.

 - Blend in while in public.
 By not calling attention to yourself you are more likely to stay safe.
 See what the locals do and adapt their behaviors.
 Clothing and behaviors common in the U.S. may be offensive in some foreign cultures.
 While physically it may not be possible to blend in, modifying your behaviors shows respect for local customs.